Membrizard/PyVaporation/README.md

 * Vaporisation/Condensation heat values are calculated using Clapeyron-Clausius equation
 * Specific heat capacities are calculated using polynomial approximation
 * The ideal modelling process is applicable only for the processes, where permeance values do not depend significantly on mixture composition
-* The non-ideal modelling is performed only based on the basis of specified diffusion curves (Fluxes/Permeances of each component as a function of first component concentration in feed)
+* The non-ideal modelling is performed only on the basis of specified diffusion curves (Fluxes/Permeances of each component as a function of first component concentration in feed)
 * Non-Ideal modelling supports non-linear dependencies of permeances and activation energies on feed composition
 * Non-Isothermal processes support pre-defined temperature program (feed temperature as a function of process time may be specified for process modelling)